-The primary, general objective of this course is to produce a well-researched, high quality paper by applying the principles and practice of empirical scientific research covered in DIPL 6310 in actual research endeavors.
-The secondary objective is to understand and critically analyze studies conducted by other scholars.
-As in any legitimate research endeavor, therefore, the course begins with the development of a well-conceived and well-developed research proposal (or research design), which I understand that you have all submitted in fulfilment of the requirements in DIPL 6310.
-Therefore, all students are expected to include, among other things, the following both in the proposal and in the completed research paper:
+The primary objective of this course is to produce a well-researched, high quality paper by applying the principles and practice of empirical scientific research you covered in DIPL 6310 (and for which you have received a course grade of "C" or above) to actual research endeavors.
+The secondary objective is to understand and critically analyze studies conducted by other scholars, as it would be virtually impossible to write a quality paper without understanding the state of research in a particular topic.
+As in any legitimate research endeavor, therefore, the course begins with the development of a well-conceived and well-developed research proposal (or research design) that will culminate in the production of a wellresearched paper.
+I understand that you have all submitted a research proposal/design in fulfilment of the requirements in DIPL 6310; therefore, all students are expected to include, among other things, the following both in the proposal and in the completed research paper: